mrchomik892/WatchmanFW/README.md

 menel,Accepted password for

-If on machine menel any user (also boss) was logged (strings "menel" and "Accepted password for") watchmanfw sending email to user admin@mydomain.com witch information about this.
+If on machine menel any user (also trainee) was logged (strings "menel" and "Accepted password for") watchmanfw sending email to user admin@mydomain.com witch information about this.